vinisalazar/neocrawler/README.md

 ### Neocrawler

 This is a repository to crawl the [Bacterio webpage](http://www.bacterio.net/) using [Scrapy](https://scrapy.org).
-I want to extract all 16S rRNA entries associated with a taxonomy.
+I wanted (and was able to!) to extract all 16S rRNA entries associated with a taxonomy.

 Also, this is my attempt at learning some web crawling.

 [data](./data) contains the built Blast database.
 [neocrawler](./neocrawler) contains scripts.

 Made with :heart: for the best microbiome company.